 Day 3 Taylor and Kougarok Roads: We drive along the 72-mile Kougarok Road into the high tundra and mountains of Seward Peninsula in search of nesting Whimbrel, possible flyover Bristle-thighed Curlew, Wandering Tattler, several nesting-plumage sandpiper species, Black and Ruddy Turnstone, Semipalmated Plover, Red Fox Sparrow, and Northern Shrike.
 This area also has potential for Bluethroat, Gyrfalcon, Blackpoll Warbler, and Northern Waterthrush among others.
 We’ll watch (carefully) for Grizzly Bear, Muskox, and Moose.*

-** Gambell St. Lawrence Island Extension begins with the afternoon flight from Nome to Gambell.
+** Gambell St. Lawrence Island Extension – By special request begins with the morning flight from Nome to Gambell.
 We have rooms at the Lodge in Gambell.
-The birding in Gambell is by foot.
+The birding in Gambell is by foot or ORV – cost not covered in fee.
 The areas which are rich with Asian migrants are close walking distance from the lodge.
 We will frequent the Boneyard area which is a grave yard for harvested whales by the Yupik Villagers.
 This area is one of the first location where birds find land.
 This area has produced many great Asian migrants over the years.
 We’ll bird the huge breeding colonies of Alcids on the cliffs of the Chibukak Point.
 We can plan to spend as much time in these areas as you wish.
 Contact Rich Cimino for trip cost and air flight scheduling, clothing requirements and menu items.

 Travel Safety & Comfort Advisories: Planning your clothing is important to reduce your luggage needs.
 During the YBT field trip you do not get dirty, one change of clothes is enough for the entire field trip.
 You will be responsible for carrying and loading your luggage.
 You can to bring your own scope.
 You are limited to small back pack to carry daily with your snack and misc. personal items.
 No large backpacks are needed on these day trips.
 Do not wear fragrances (lotions, aftershave, or colognes), which may attract bears.
 For client safety this trip cannot support handicapped persons or persons with significant hearing disabilities.
 If you have limited hearing or if you use two hearing aids, we need to discuss your limitations during the registration period.
 YBT uses four wheel drive, four-door Ford Pick-up trucks.
 These trucks have a high step up feature with no running boards.
 If you have a short step reach this may be uncomfortable.
 We need to discuss what YBT can do to offer assistance.